happyDemon/learning-vue-through-pokemon/README.md

 splits the previous code base into 2 components and touches on computed properties.

 ## Roadmap
+**Note** This can always change in the future

  - #2 Attack functionality: $refs, Promisses & simple event bus
  - #3 Switching it up with Vuex
  - #4 Transitions & animations
+ - #5 Switching pokemon: vue-router
+ - #6 Expanding on attacks: traditional pokemon battling stats
+ - #7 Expanding on attacks: status effects
+ - #8 Implementing items